microsoft/monaco-editor/README.md

 Create issues in this repository for anything Monaco Editor related.
 Always mention **the version** of the editor when creating issues and **the browser** you're having trouble in.
 Please search for existing issues to avoid duplicates.

 ## Known issues
-In IE 11, the editor must be completely surrounded in the body element, otherwise the hit testing we do for mouse operations does not work.
-You can inspect this using F12 and clicking on the body element and confirm that visually it surrounds the editor.
+In IE 11, the editor must be surrounded in the body element, otherwise, the hit testing we do for mouse operations does not work.
+You can inspect this using F12 and click on the body element and confirm that visually it surrounds the editor.

 ## FAQ